BUTTER

 • When cooking with butter, chefs recommend cutting it into pieces before melting.
 Additionally, butter continues to cook after it is taken off the heat – it’s best to monitor cook time for maximum flavor.
 Chefs prefer unsalted or “sweet” butter to control the salt amounts in recipes.

-Cooking with Real California BUTTER
+Recipes with Real California BUTTER

 Teal Arrow